BradleyCulley/bradleyculley.github.io/_posts/2023-11-25-the-discoveries.md

 ### The Discoveries
-#### Great Breakthroughs in 20th-Century Science, Including the Original Papers<br/>by Alan Lightman
+#### Great Breakthroughs in 20th-Century Science, Including the Original Papers, <br/>by Alan Lightman

 <br/><br/>